Murder of Laci Peterson: Verdict and sentencing

 One juror was removed and replaced during deliberations due to misconduct, after she conducted independent research on the case.
 The jury foreman (an attorney) requested his own removal, most likely because his fellow jurors wanted to replace him as foreman.
 Geragos told reporters that the foreman had mentioned threats he received when he requested to be removed from the jury.
 The foreman was replaced by an alternate.

-On November 12, 2004, the jury convicted Scott of two counts of murder: first-degree murder with special circumstances for killing Laci, and second-degree murder for killing the fetus (i.e. Connor) she carried.
+On November 12, 2004, the jury convicted Scott of two counts of murder: first-degree murder with special circumstances for killing Laci, and second-degree murder for killing the fetus (i.e. Conner) she carried.
 The penalty phase of the trial began on November 30, and concluded December 13, when the jury rendered a sentence of death.
-On March 16, Judge Delucchi followed the jury verdict, sentencing Scott to death by lethal injection and ordering him to pay $10,000 toward the cost of Laci's funeral.
+On March 16, Judge Delucchi followed the jury verdict, sentencing Scott to death by lethal injection and ordering him to pay $10,000 toward the cost of Laci's funeral; the money would go to Sharon Rocha and her long-term partner Ron Grantski as they were the ones who setup the funeral.
 He described the murder of Laci as "cruel, uncaring, heartless, and callous".

 In later press appearances, members of the jury stated that they believed Scott's demeanor—specifically his lack of emotion and the phone calls to Frey in the days following Laci's disappearance—indicated his guilt.
-Juror No. 1, Greg Beratlis, and two other jurors, said they based their verdict on "hundreds of small 'puzzle pieces' of circumstantial evidence that came out during the trial, from the location of Laci's body to the myriad lies her husband told after her disappearance.
+Juror no. 1, Greg Beratlis, and two other jurors, said they based their verdict on "hundreds of small 'puzzle pieces' of circumstantial evidence that came out during the trial, from the location of Laci's body to the myriad lies her husband told after her disappearance".

 On October 21, 2005, a judge ruled that proceeds from a $250,000 life insurance policy Scott took out on Laci would go to Laci's mother.
 This was reaffirmed by the Fifth District Court of Appeal on October 31, 2007.

 Scott arrived at San Quentin State Prison in the early morning hours of Thursday, March 17, 2005.
 He was reported not to have slept the night before, being too "jazzed" to sleep.
 He joined the more than 700 other inmates in California's sole death row facility during the appeals process.